EdsonNeto2533/EdsonNeto2533/README.md

 Android Developer
 -----------------

 Android kotlin and flutter developer, working at Serasa as a mobile developer.
-Current skills that i have knowledge: Retrofit With OkHttp MVVM Firebase - Authentication Firebase - Database Room Hilt Coroutines RXJava Koin Unit tests with Mockito

 * 🌍  I'm based in Blumenau - SC - Brazil
 * ✉️  You can contact me at [edsonneto2533@gmail.com](mailto:edsonneto2533@gmail.com)
-* 🧠  I'm learning Jetpack Compose
+* 🧠  I'm learning Jetpack Compose and flutter
 * 🤝  I'm open to collaborating on any kotlin project

 ### Skills